 The Group Management Team consists of the President and CEO of Oriola as Chairman and persons appointed by the Board.
 At the end of the year 2020, the Group Management Team consisted of ten members, including the President and CEO, to whom the other Group Management Team members report.

 The Group Management Team meets regularly to address matters concerning the entire Group.
 The Group Management Team is not a decision-making body.
 It assists the President and CEO in the implementation of Group strategy and in operational management and facilitates the group-wide distribution of information concerning the entire Group.

 The following persons were members of Oriola’s Group Management Team on 31 December 2020:

 - Katarina Gabrielson, Vice President, Retail business area

 - Tuula Lehto, Vice President, Communications and Sustainability

 - Fredrik Pamp, Vice President, Pharma business area

 - Anders Torell, Vice President, Consumer business area

-The internal control and risk management systems related to Oriola's financial reporting aim to ensure a reasonable certainty of the reliability of the company's financial statements and financial reporting, as well as the company's compliance to legislation and generally approved accounting principles.
+The risk management systems and internal control procedures related to Oriola’s financial reporting aim to ensure a reasonable certainty of the reliability of the company's financial statements and financial reporting, as well as the company's compliance to legislation and generally approved accounting principles.